 True Acre Chicken and Vegetables Grain Free

 Estimated Dry Matter Nutrient Content

-Ingredients: Beef, peas, pea starch, poultry by-product meal, canola meal, soybean meal, tapioca starch, poultry fat (preserved with mixed tocopherols), natural flavor, dried plain beet pulp, dicalcium phosphate, flaxseed, salt, fish oil, carrots, cranberries, l-threonine, choline chloride, mixed tocopherols (preservative), vitamin E supplement, ferrous sulfate, dl-methionine, iron amino acid chelate, zinc amino acid chelate, zinc oxide, copper sulfate, sodium selenite, niacin supplement, d-calcium pantothenate, copper amino acid chelate, manganese amino acid chelate, riboflavin supplement, vitamin A supplement, manganous oxide, thiamine mononitrate, vitamin D3 supplement, vitamin B12 supplement, pyridoxine hydrochloride, calcium iodate, folic acid, rosemary extract
+Ingredients: Chicken, peas, pea starch, canola meal, poultry by-product meal, soybean meal, poultry fat (preserved with mixed tocopherols), tapioca starch, natural flavor, dried plain beet pulp, dicalcium phosphate, salt, fish oil, flaxseed, calcium carbonate, carrots, cranberries, l-threonine, choline chloride, mixed tocopherols (preservative), vitamin E supplement, ferrous sulfate, iron amino acid chelate, zinc amino acid chelate, zinc oxide, dl-methionine, copper sulfate, sodium selenite, niacin supplement, d-calcium pantothenate, copper amino acid chelate, manganese amino acid chelate, riboflavin supplement, vitamin A supplement, manganous oxide, thiamine mononitrate, vitamin D3 supplement, vitamin B12 supplement, pyridoxine hydrochloride, calcium iodate, folic acid, rosemary extract

 Fiber (estimated dry matter content) = 5.7%